-For example; when using the Norsonic microphone cartridge 1225, at 1000 Hz the sensitivity of your sound measuring instrument should be adjusted to a value 0.15dB lower than the nominal calibrator output level.
-This difference corresponds to the difference between the pressure and the free-field response of the microphone - cf. the table starting at page 15.
-To activate the sound calibrator:
+For example; when using the Norsonic microphone cartridge 1225, at 1000 Hz the sensitivity of your sound measuring instrument should be adjusted to a value 0,15dB lower than the nominal calibrator output level.
+This difference corresponds to the difference between the pressure and the free-field response of the microphone.